tjcim/ptscripts/README.md

 # print_commands.py

 Run the print_commands.py script and answer the questions.
-The script needs to know the pentest folder name and the ip_list file as well as the domain name (used for dns-recon).
+The script needs to know the pentest folder name (path is configured in config.py), the ip_list file name as well as the domain name (used for dns-recon).

 # TODO